aldonline/fast-pyramid-generator/README.md

 # Introduction

 Deep Zoom images consist of a set of tiles created from a large original image.
 This set of tiles is also often called a pyramid.

 There are many formats and viewers, each one with small differences in the image layout format.
 This particular generator conforms to the DZI ( Microsoft Deep Zoom format ).
 To learn more visit the [OpenZoom project homepage](http://www.openzoom.org/).

 Normal Pyramid generators take one large image as input and produce the tiles and necessary folder structure.
 This approach is pretty simple to understand and use.
 However, we needed to radically improve performance and memory consumption and that forced us to look for an alternative strategy.

 ## Tweak 1: Pre-Tiling

 Instead of starting from the complete original image, this generator expects a set of tiles at the highest resolution level.
 This is equivalent to taking the original source image you would pass in to a normal generator and creating unscaled first level of tiles by hand.

 ## Tweak 2: Patches

 If you make a change to the image and you need to regenerate the pyramid you will only need to update the modified tile(s) and its ancestors will be re-generated.

 ## Tweak 3: No Overlap

 While in some browsers a tile `overlap = 0` yields some visual artifacts, eliminating the overlap allows us to reduce the generation processing load by about a factor of four, as well as make the algorithm brain-dead simple.

 Using `overlap >= 1` will be explored soon.
 It wont' change the user API and folder conventions, just make the generator a bit more complex.

-## Result: Faster, cheaper generation

-The features referenced above ( pre-tiling, patches and no-overlap ) work together to provide a huge efficiency boost.
+## Tweak 4: OpenCV

 # Usage Overview

 Imagine you have an image called image1.jpg that measures `750 x 500 pixels`.
 We want to create a Deep Zoom pyramid with a tile size of 250px.

 In a regular pyramid generator you would just pass the image and the tile dimension as input.
 In this case, we need to provide the base tiles by hand ( while it seems like more work now, the benefits will soon become obvious ).

 ## Provide base tiles by hand